join a group

 Missional Community: Led by Drew Bencivengo

 A Missional Community (MC) commits to doing life together and serving a mission together.
 MCs meet weekly, share a meal, encourage and equip one another, and plan the details of the group’s mission.
-Missions have included “Jesus Rocks Barbecue” and “Alpha Group.”
-We will be following along with the sermons.
+Missions of this Missional Community have included “Jesus Rocks Barbecue,” “Alpha Group,” and our newest monthly churchwide outreaches/fellowships called “Outdoor Nights.”
+For our study, we typically discuss the previous Sunday’s sermon.

 Keep Going: Men’s Running Group